nand-nor/toy-io/benches/README.md

 - varying if executor and io poller threads are assigned a core affinity
 - others TBD

+## Hardware / OS config Reqs

-Note: in order to run, may need to set open file limit to something greater than typical default via
+Note: in order to run these benchmarks, may need to set open file limit to something greater than typical default via
 ```bash
 ulimit -n 10000
 ```
 Where caller should set some appropriate limit (10000 is just a recommendation)

+May also need fairly beefy hardware with other appropriate rlimits set otherwise benchmarks may exit with OOM / sigkill